 What is the Provincial Historic Commemorations Program (PHCP)?

 The PHCP is a citizen-driven program that allows for the commemoration of aspects of our history and culture that are of provincial significance.
-The establishment of a Provincial Historic Commemorations Program allows us to better recognize, honour and interpret our cultural and historic treasures.
+The PHCP allows us to better recognize, honour and interpret our cultural and historic treasures.
 This program is distinct for its recognition of the intangible aspects of Newfoundland and Labrador’s culture and heritage – the customs, cultural practices, traditional skills and knowledge that define the province and its people.

 Nominations fall under the categories of: